 - 12 fresh curry leaves

-- 2-3 mall green chiles, such as Thai style, stemmed and split lengthwise
+- 2-3 small green chiles, such as Thai style, split lengthwise

-- 2 stalks lemongrass, trimmed and sliced into ¼-inch rounds
+- 2 stalks stalks lemongrass, trimmed and sliced ¼-inch thick

 - 2 medium shallots, peeled and thinly sliced (½ cup)